Which statement best describes the difference between a homogeneo... | Study Prep in Pearson+

 B

-A homogeneous mixture has a uniform composition throughout, while a heterogeneous mixture has visibly distinct parts or phases.
+A homogeneous mixture has a uniform composition throughout, while a heterogeneous mixture has visibly different components or phases.

 C